“Oh! I want to try yoga, but I can barely touch my toes!”

 Maybe you're not 20 years old anymore!
 Maybe you're one of the many 20 year olds who is “just not flexible!”
 You want to enter a relationship with yoga that is focused on help you gently, safely and permanently relax and unwind your body.
 By learning things step by step, you will build foundations that may get you into those pretzel poses one day – you never know!

-We all start somewhere, and the Yoga Beginners series at Watershed Wellness Astoria starts… at the beginning!
+We all start somewhere, and the Yoga Beginners classes at Watershed Wellness Astoria starts… at the beginning!

 - How to sit comfortably